European E-commerce Part 1: Tech Stack

 Who is Shopify good for?

-• You are afraid of WordPress (you shouldn’t be).
+• You are afraid of WordPress.

 • You already have a product that sells well in real life and you want to quickly scale up.